Xarthisius/horizon-heat-extension/README.rst

 This extensions requires that templates are saved in `template` directory and corresponding environments in `environment/<template_name>` directories.

-Sample template structure of 1 template with 3 possible environments.
+Sample template structure with 1 template and 3 possible environments, please note the extensions as they need to match as well.

 .. code-block:: bash